AGreen153/CS388/Projects/BitFitPart1/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- Wouldn't compile for me from a raw data so had to use lab as a starting point.

-- I had to change the version of the backend because everytime you change it you need to change the version number.
+- I had to change the version of the backend because every time you change it you need to change the version number.

 ## License